the maps he sent to us don't mention lost coastlines

 For this quest Rodimus seeks a mighty band of soldiers, philosophers, scientists, and heroes.
 Instead a ragtag collection of expendables, no-hopers and other misfits join out of desperation, by complete accident, for the sheer fun of it, or in the hope of actually doing something meaningful with their lives.
 They leave on the starship Lost Light to follow the map and bring a new golden age to the galaxy.
 Along the way, they encounter numerous mysteries, horrors, and strange occurrences, all the while unaware that they may be heading towards horrible forces from before recorded history...

 An ongoing comic series set in IDW's Transformers Universe that began in 2012.
 The comic is a sequel to a previous ongoing (though that comic doesn't need to be read in order to understand this one) and runs concurrently with The Transformers: Robots in Disguise, a comic set on Post-War Cybertron.
 The series is written by James Roberts, who was brought on after the success of The Transformers: Last Stand of the Wreckers.
 Artist Alex Milne draws the series, with an occasional fill-in by Nick Roche and other artists.
-"Season 3" sees the title re-titled as The Transformers: Lost Light, with Jack Lawrence and Alex Milne alternating arcs.
+"Season 3" sees the title re-titled as The Transformers: Lost Light, with Jack Lawrence on art.

 In a rather unique touch, this comic has a soundtrack which can be listened to here.